Sierra Chart Teton Futures Order Routing

 - Frequently Asked Questions

-The Sierra Chart Direct Futures Order Routing Service is a high quality service from Sierra Chart to provide order routing, for outright futures and spreads, direct to the major exchanges.
+The Teton Futures Order Routing service is a high-quality order routing service with advanced risk management from Sierra Chart to provide order routing, for outright futures and spreads, direct to the major exchanges.
 There is no other intermediary provider.

 Orders are routed direct to the exchange with high reliability and very low latency, in under 500 microseconds.

 Market data is provided by the Sierra Chart Denali Exchange Data Feed.

 Supported exchanges are CME, CBOT, NYMEX, COMEX, FairX.

 This service is offered at no cost to both clearing firms and to users.
 It has no transaction fee per contract traded.
 To our knowledge this is an industry first.
 This Teton Order Routing service still provides very high quality order routing.

 - Low latency order routing to the exchange.
 In under 500 microseconds.
 In the case of CME Group order routing, Sierra Chart servers are located in Aurora Illinois colocated with the CME order matching computers.
 In the case of EUREX order routing (upcoming), Sierra Chart servers are located in Frankfurt Germany colocated with EUREX order matching computers.

 - Simplified connectivity.
 There is no other subsequent login required.
 This eliminates another layer of connectivity issues, various and confusing entitlements from third-party providers, and username or password authentication problems.
 You will have stable, reliable and secure access to your trading account.